rainbow-me/rainbowkit/README.md

   </tbody>
 </table>

-### Customizing the “Learn more” link
+### Customizing your App's Info

-By default, the introductory “Learn more” link within the “What is a wallet?” section points to https://learn.rainbow.me/what-is-a-cryptoweb3-wallet-actually, but you can override this via the `learnMoreUrl` prop on `RainbowKitProvider`.
+You can pass your app's info in the `appInfo` prop for `RainbowKitProvider`.
+Properties you can modify are your App's name (`appName`) and the link where the "Learn More" button in the connection modal redirects to (`learnMoreUrl`):

 ```tsx
 import { RainbowKitProvider } from '@rainbow-me/rainbowkit';